aproposorg/hard_sydr/README.md

     └── make_hard_sydr_block_design.tcl

 ```
-The repo contains two workspace, the first one is `ws_hls` that HLS project can be build at here.
+The repo contains two workspaces, the first one is `ws_hls` the HLS project can be built here.
 It contains the `tcl` script to run the design flow of Xilinx HLS.
 In the end of HLS workflow, the hard SyDR HLS IP can be generated and saved to
 ```
 ├── hls_out
 │   └── hls_ip_hsydr_XXXX.zip